 Toshiba has been seeking help from a variety of possible investors as well as the Government, notably Korea Nuclear Power Corporation (KEPCO) and China General Nuclear Power Corporation (CGN).
 It is well known that both have their own reactor designs which they would like to see adopted in the UK.

 Meanwhile the Government has still to make up its mind where it is going in relation to the development and introduction of small modular reactors, (SMRs) causing a lot of frustration among the companies, notably the consortium led by Rolls Royce, which have an interest in them.
-Two SONE annual meetings ago (24 months) the then Energy Minister, Angela Leadsom, told us that SMRs could be the next big thing in nuclear energy.
+Two SONE annual meetings ago (24 months) the then Energy Minister, Andrea Leadsom, told us that SMRs could be the next big thing in nuclear energy.
 Eighteen months ago the Government launched a competition to identify the company or companies best suited to take the SMR concept forward.
 And still we wait for something concrete….